 Just because a goal may be lofty doesn’t mean you can keep moving the deadline forward.
 One part of setting goals is holding ourselves accountable.
 It may even be wise to get a calendar to make your goal time-based.
 As you create a goal, make sure you provide yourself with a reasonable amount of time, but stick to it.

 If you keep moving the finish line, your chances of that goal being achievable start to dwindle.
-For example, if you are making it a goal to increase your vacation budget by $10k next year, you need to have a starting time for your saving and an end.
+For example, if you are making it a goal to increase your vacation budget by $10k next year, you need to have a starting time for your savings and an end.
 By starting with $200 a month for the next two months, I can slowly increase my contributions to meet my goal by next summer.

-Strategize as a Couple
+Strategize Discretionary Spending as a Couple

-As you begin to discuss your financial means at length with your partner, set goals, and organize your daily spending, you’ll find that reaching success in your budgeting journey doesn’t come without strategy.
+As you begin to discuss your financial means at length with your partner, set goals, and organize your daily spending, you’ll find that reaching success in your budgeting journey doesn’t come without a strategy.

 When it comes to strategizing for larger goals, you are simultaneously preparing yourself and your family for emergencies or unexpected events like job changes, moving, or illness.
-Though it may seem strange to think so far into the future, the reality of this is that emergencies hit you when you least expect.
+Though it may seem strange to think so far into the future, the reality of this is that emergencies hit you when you least expect them.
 So it’s best to be prepared.

 Keeping the same mindset of consistency, be sure you and your partner are regularly communicating any changes in your plan in addition to regular status updates.
-Commit yourselves to weekly or biweekly tracking “dates,” (a fun name for a budget meeting) and set rewards for yourselves for staying on track.
+Commit yourselves to weekly or biweekly tracking “dates” (a fun name for a budget meeting) and set rewards for yourselves for staying on track.

 For example, if you’ve been consistent in your $500 weekly contribution towards a vacation fund, reward yourselves with a nice dinner—maybe even keep it in the theme of your dream vacation.
 As silly as it may sound, little celebrations keep motivation high.